 Combine flour, protein powder, baking soda and baking powder in a bowl.

 In another bowl whisk together pumpkin puree, oil, flax eggs (or eggs or egg whites), pumpkin pie spice, sugar, and salt until smooth, then whisk in flour mixture until just combined.

 Stir together cinnamon and rolled oats in a small cup.

 Divide batter among muffin cups (each should be about three-fourths full).

 Bake until puffed and golden brown and wooden pick or skewer inserted into the center of a muffin comes out clean, 25 to 30 minutes.

 Cool in pan on a rack five minutes, then transfer muffins from pan to rack and cool to warm or room temperature.

-One muffin scores around 180 calories, with 7 grams of protein, 18 grams of sugars and 6 grams of fats (good ones).
-It’s not bad for a healthy breakfast.
+One muffin yields 180 calories, with 7 grams of protein, 18 grams of sugars and 6 grams of fats (good ones).